Shell script: Typical shell languages

 are really just tools to run a more complex shell on a remote system and have no 'shell' like characteristics themselves.

 Other scripting languages

-Many powerful scripting languages have been introduced for tasks that are too large or complex to be comfortably handled with ordinary shell scripts, but for which the advantages of a script are desirable and the development overhead of a full-blown, compiled programming language would be disadvantageous.
-The specifics of what separates scripting languages from high-level programming languages is a frequent source of debate, but, generally speaking, a scripting language is one which requires an interpreter.
+Many powerful scripting languages, such as Python, Perl, and Tcl, have been introduced to address tasks that are too large, complex, or repetitive to be comfortably handled by traditional shell scripts, while avoiding the overhead associated with compiled languages like C or Java.

+Although the distinction between scripting languages and general-purpose high-level programming languages is often debated, scripting languages are typically characterized by their interpreted nature, simplified syntax, and primary use in automating tasks, coordinating system operations, and writing "glue code" between components.
+Even when scripting languages such as Python or JavaScript support compilation to bytecode or use JIT to improve performance, they are still commonly referred to as "scripting languages" due to their historical association with automation, lightweight tooling, and scripting environments rather than standalone application development.

+Importantly, scripting is a form of programming.
+While "scripting" may emphasize lightweight, task-oriented automation, the broader term "programming" encompasses both scripting and software development in compiled or structured languages.
+As such, scripting involves writing code to instruct a computer to perform specific tasks—meeting the fundamental definition of programming.

 Life cycle

 Shell scripts often serve as an initial stage in software development, and are often subject to conversion later to a different underlying implementation, most commonly being converted to Perl, Python, or C. The interpreter directive allows the implementation detail to be fully hidden inside the script, rather than being exposed as a filename extension, and provides for seamless reimplementation in different languages with no impact on end users.

 While files with the ".sh" file extension are usually a shell script of some kind, most shell scripts do not have any filename extension.